cupcakearmy/volta/README.md

 ## Build 🔨

-There are prebuilt binaries for macOS, Windows and Linux [here](https://github.com/CupCakeArmy/volta/releases).
+There are prebuilt binaries for macOS [here](https://github.com/CupCakeArmy/volta/releases).
 However you can also complile them yourself.

 ```bash
 # Install dependencies